 Each of those reports has a drop down menu showing more details.

-The screenshot below, showing the new G4 reports, offers two major divisions below the Realtime report.
+The screenshot below, showing the new GA4 reports, offers two major divisions below the Realtime report.

 Life cycle includes Acquisition, Engagement, Monetization, and Retention.
-User shows Demographics and Tech.
+User shows User Attributes (Demographics) and Tech.

 As we know from comparing the two Acquisitions reports, having the same name doesn’t guarantee that the old and new reports are covering the same things in the same way.